captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 How much they pay you, XL?

+## XL:
+They just want to talk to the boy…

 ---

-## XL:
-They just want to talk to the boy…scare ‘im off.
+scare ‘im off.
 That’s all.
 They just want him to stay away from that girl.

 ---